chrisbolosan/GrubFinder/README.md

 # GrubFinder

 <hr />
-<p align='center'>GrubFinder is a mobile app where users can find eateries based on chosen locations and reviews availiable.</p>
+<p align='center'>GrubFinder is a mobile app where users can find and order from eateries based on chosen locations and reviews availiable.</p>

 </p>
 <p align='center'><a href="https://www.loom.com/share/5260adb11dc940859fe703a00bf76049"> <img style="max-width:300px" src="https://cdn.loom.com/sessions/thumbnails/5260adb11dc940859fe703a00bf76049-with-play.gif"> </br> <p align='center'> Watch Video</p> </a> </p>

 ## Mobile Deployment:

-GrubFinder will be only availiable on Iphone iOS and Android devices.
+\_GrubFinder will be only availiable on Iphone iOS and Android devices.

 ## Technology Stack & Tools